scriptituk/tv-test-card-maker/README-beta.md

 *Example:* `[207 92 230]RGB` or just `[207 92 230]` (RGB is the default)

-RGB can also be specified in hexadecimal #RRGGBB notation (case-insensitive):
+RGB can also be specified in hexadecimal #RRGGBB notation (case-insensitive) as a name or a string:

 *Example:* `/#Cf5cE6` (name syntax), `(#Cf5cE6)` (string syntax)